Tuesday, April 14, 2020

-The Michigan Music Education Association (MMEA), in collaboration with the Michigan School Vocal Music Association (MSVMA) and the Michigan School Band & Orchestra Association (MSBOA), will celebrate our 4th-annual Music Education Advocacy Day on Tuesday, March 20, 2018 at the State Capitol (Lansing).
-Representatives from each of these associations, along with business leaders & parents, will meet with legislators & the state board of education throughout the day to discuss the importance of music education in Michigan schools.
+The Michigan Music Education Association (MMEA), in collaboration with the Michigan School Vocal Music Association (MSVMA), will celebrate our 5th-annual Music Education Advocacy Day on Tuesday, April 14 at the State Capitol (Lansing).
+Representatives from these associations, along with business leaders, college students, and others, will meet with legislators throughout the day to discuss the importance of music education in Michigan schools.
 A performance featuring ensembles from K-12 Michigan schools will be presented from 12-1 PM in the Glass Floor Rotunda.

 MMEA: Longacre Elementary School 2nd Graders (Farmington Hills), Jennifer Bailey director

 MSVMA: Skyline High School “Skyline Blues” (Ann Arbor), Lyn CieChanski director

 MSBMA: Okemos High School String Quartet (Okemos), Joel Schut director

 Please Ryan Shaw, Advocacy Chair, with any questions: email@example.com or phone 517-884-9416.